World Tag League (NJPW): 2007

 ^{1}This was a handicap match, not involving Tomko due to scheduling conflicts.

 2008

 The 2008 G1 Tag League, featuring 12 teams in two blocks, will be held from October 18 to November 5.
+Ten-Koji won their second tournament, but would not receive a title match, possibly due to Kojima's contract with All-Japan Pro Wrestling.
+A month later, they also won AJPW's Real World Tag League.